PandaTechAM/be-lib-npgsql-binary-copy-helper/NpgsqlBinaryCopyHelper/Readme.md

 # Pandatech.NpgsqlBinaryCopyHelper

+Hi!
 Pandatech.NpgsqlBinaryCopyHelper is a powerful NuGet package that simplifies binary copy operations using Npgsql in .NET applications.
 It provides a convenient and strongly typed API to streamline the insertion of data into a PostgreSQL database using the binary copy feature.